harrymkt/hguinav/README.md

 - Use 2 level space indentation for HTML.
 Use 1 tab level indentation for CSS and JavaScript.
 If Markdown files need indentation, use 1 tab.
 - Be the templates accessible for visually impaired and/or blind and prefer readability.
 Don't worry, I will process in case accessibility issues before pull requests are merged.
 - Photos are not required in this theme.
 You may design with CSS for visual if you so wish.
+- When creating a pull request it is advised that you:
+	- Use different branch other than main; this avoids issues with updating in case your pull request gets rejected.
+	- Add label if possible.

 Thank you!